torvalds/linux/Documentation/filesystems/squashfs.rst

 Squashfs 4.0 Filesystem
 =======================

-Squashfs is a compressed read-only filesystem for Linux.
+Squashfs is a compressed read-only filesystem for GNU/Linux.

 It uses zlib, lz4, lzo, xz or zstd compression to compress files, inodes and directories.
 Inodes in the system are very small and all blocks are packed to